ij-build/ij/docs/tasks.md

 - `shell` is useful only when `script` is supplied
 - `entrypoint` is useful only when `script` is absent
 - `healthcheck` parameters are only useful *in convey* when `detach` is true (but will still affect external `docker inspect` commands)
-- `export_environment_file` is useful only when `detach` is false
+- `export-environment-file` is useful only when `detach` is false

 This task will run containers in the foreground (blocking until the container exits) unless `detach` is set to true.
 The task succeeds if the container exits with a zero status.
 When `detach` is set to true, the container will be run in the background.
 If the container defines a healthcheck (either via Dockerfile or the task healthcheck configuration defined below), the task will block until the container becomes healthy.
 The task succeeds if the container becomes healthy.

-The file referenced by `export_environment_file` should be formatted like an env file as discussed in the documentation on [environments](https://github.com/efritz/ij/blob/master/docs/environment.md#user-content-environment).
+The file referenced by `export-environment-file` should be formatted like an env file as discussed in the documentation on [environments](https://github.com/efritz/ij/blob/master/docs/environment.md#user-content-environment).
 Each relevant line of the file will be added to the working environment set made available to tasks in future stages in the same run.

 ### Healthcheck Configuration